arvindjit03/Forecasting_Clinic_Data/README.md

 # Forecasting_Clinic_Data
-This is a dummy project for learning.
+This is a dummy project for self learning.

 Data used: Clinic data